Logo

 Get started

-What is a mortgage underwriter?
+What does a mortgage underwriter do?

-How does mortgage underwriting work?
+How does the mortgage underwriting process work?

-Lenders will also check your credit score, either using one of the three main credit referencing agencies - Experian, Equifax and Transunion - or they might use their own model of the credit.
-This is to determine how likely you are able to repay a mortgage loan and how proficient you are at handling debt.
+Lenders will also check your credit score using one of the three main credit referencing agencies, Experian, Equifax and TransUnion, or they might use their own credit scoring model.
+This is to determine how likely you are to repay a mortgage loan and how proficient you are at handling debt.
+See your credit rating across all three agencies with a report from CheckMyFile.

 Lastly, they will ask for information about the property you want to buy.
 Some property types are deemed too high-risk by lenders to offer mortgages for.
 As well as checking the property’s value, they may also check what type of property it is, the construction type, method and materials used, as well as if there are any defects.

-Do all mortgage applications go to underwriters?
+Do all mortgage applications go through underwriting?

-What do mortgage underwriters look for on bank statements?
+What do mortgage underwriters check on bank statements?

 Can mortgage underwriters make exceptions?